Skip to content

 Environment Variables

-No specific environment variables are documented in this workflow.
-Database connection details are handled through n8n's credential system.
+No specific environment variables are configured in this workflow.
+Database connection details are managed through n8n's credential system.

 Data Flow